kgroveshok/z80-homebrew/DEV-DIARY.md

 Bug list:

-* TODO LED only updates if the screen updates
+* TO TEST LED only updates if the screen updates.
+Issuing a set pos 0 to force LCD write
 * TODO BUG If : word is in caps it wont work.
 This could be connected with caps on LIST which only works if given as lcase.
 * TODO BUG Need to fix numbers and/or punc in uwords
 * TODO BUG Uword can't have a numeric in the word name????
 Odd...
 Nor special char?